Nelson Royal: Early career (1955–1965)

 Combs was trained as a professional wrestler by Eagle, debuting in 1955 in the Midwest Wrestling Alliance promotion under the ring name Nelson Royal.
-In the late 1950s, Royal wrestled for the Portland, Oregon–based promotion Pacific Northwest Wrestling, where in 1958, he briefly held the NWA Pacific Northwest Tag Team Championship with Black Hawk, and for the Texas-based promotion Big Time Wrestling.
+In the late 1950s, Royal wrestled for the Portland, Oregon–based promotion Pacific Northwest Wrestling, where, in 1958, he briefly held the NWA Pacific Northwest Tag Team Championship with Black Hawk, and for the Texas-based promotion Big Time Wrestling.

-In 1962, Royal adopted the character of "Sir Nelson Royal", a "pompous, overbearing Englishman in tails and top hat".
+In 1962, Royal adopted the character of "Sir Nelson Royal", a "pompous, overbearing Englishman in tails and a top hat".
 He formed a tag team with The Viking (Bob Morse).

-In the early-1960s, Royal wrestled for the Kansas City, Missouri–based promotion Heart of America Sports Attractions as "Medic #1", one-half of the tag team The Medics with Medic #2 (Pedro Gordy).
+In the early 1960s, Royal wrestled for the Kansas City, Missouri–based promotion Heart of America Sports Attractions as "Medic #1", one-half of the tag team The Medics with Medic #2 (Pedro Gordy).
 In January 1961, The Medics won a tournament to become the inaugural NWA Central States Tag Team Champions, losing the championship to Bulldog Austin and Tarzan Kowalski later that year.
 In June 1963, The Medics briefly held the NWA World Tag Team Championship (Central States version).

 On May 7, 1964, Royal teamed with Wahoo McDaniel in a loss to "Gorgeous Gus", a black bear.

 Mid-Atlantic mainstay (1965–1983)

 In 1965, Royal abandoned his aristocratic character and adopted the character of a good-natured cowboy.
 In 1966, he formed a tag team with Tex McKenzie.

 In 1968, Royal formed a tag team with Paul Jones in the North Carolina–based promotion Mid-Atlantic Championship Wrestling.
 In 1969, Royal briefly wrestled for the Los Angeles, California–based promotion NWA Hollywood Wrestling, where he and Jones held the NWA Americas Tag Team Championship.
 In September 1970, the duo defeated The Minnesota Wrecking Crew to win the NWA Atlantic Coast Tag Team Championship.
 They lost the championship to The Blond Bombers in December 1970.
 Royal held the championship once more in 1973, this time with Sandy Scott.

 In the mid-1970s, Royal wrestled for the Knoxville, Tennessee–based promotion Southeastern Championship Wrestling.
 He held the NWA Tennessee Tag Team Championship on three occasions in 1975: twice with Les Thatcher and once with Ron Wright.

 On December 6, 1976, Royal defeated Ron Starr to win the NWA World Junior Heavyweight Championship.
 He lost the championship to Chavo Guerrero, Sr. in February 1978, regaining it the following month and losing it to Guerrero once more in April 1978.
 In July 1979, Royal won the championship for a third time, defeating Al Madril by forfeit.
-Royal held the championship until December of that year before vacating it upon retiring from professional wrestling His father was in ill heath and Nelson operated his farm as well as his own western wear business.
+Royal held the championship until December of that year before vacating it upon retiring from professional wrestling.
+His father was in ill health, and Nelson operated his farm as well as his own western wear business.